simonlindgren/ssc-jupyterhub/README.md

 This guide is based on [torkar](https://github.com/torkar)'s excellent [tutorial](https://torkar.github.io/comp.html) about RStudio for SSC, and on my own [guide](https://github.com/simonlindgren/jupyterhub-setup) for setting up JupyterHub.

-## Get the machine
+## Get access to SSC

 If you work at a Swedish university, you can apply for free computing resources from Swedish Science Cloud.

 1. Go to [SNIC SUPR](https://supr.snic.se/) and set up an account (login with your university account).
 2. Create a new proposal and wait for it to be approved (usually a day or two).
-3. Go to https://cloud.snic.se and chose the appropriate region, for example
+3. Go to https://cloud.snic.se and chose the appropriate region (WEST-1, EAST-1, NORTH-1).

-As a researcher in computer science/software engineering, one often needs computational resources to conduct analyses.
-After having run computations on your local computers for some years you’ve finally figured out that this is neither sane nor cool.
-Hence, below follows instructions on how to get resources online for free.If you work at a Swedish university.

-We will use SNIC as a resource since it’s free for university employees in Sweden.
-After some recent upgrades I would say that it’s very simple to use and setup.
-In short, you start by doing the following:If you find any problems following these instructions then please do tell me.

-    Click Rounds and select SNIC Science Cloud.
-    Create new proposal (make sure you ask for 1 year).
-    Wait for it to be approved (24 h usually).
-    Then go to https://cloud.snic.se and click WEST-1.If you belong to CTH/GU.

-The current default seems to be that you’re issued 20 VCPUs, 50 GB RAM, 1 TB HD, and 5 floating IPs.
-Now is the time to make use of that :)
+## Create a machine

-    Go to Compute → Images, and pick Ubuntu 18.04 (the CentOS version is way too old) by clicking Launch to the right.
+1. Go to Compute → Images, and pick OS by clicking `Launch` to the right.
+I chose Ubuntu 22.04.

+---

     Details: Write an instance name, e.g., ProfTorkarIsALivingGod.
     Source: Make sure `Ubuntu 18.04` is picked.
     Flavor: Pick the hardware you want to use.YMMV but I personally use ssc.xlarge.highcpu with 16 VCPUs, since Stan now has support for within-chain parallelization.